 Since the metal in all good wrenches is more or less the same, what are the differences between products, and what should you be looking for?

-Range: Your most important shopping decision pertains to the range of wrenches you need.
+Your most important decision pertains to the range of wrenches you need.
 We’ve seen sets with as few as five and as many as thirty pieces.
-You also need to decide whether you want inch, metric (mm), or a combination of both.
+You also need to decide whether you want inches, metric (mm), or a combination of both.

-Ratcheting arc: With ratchets, you don’t want to have to move the wrench very far to reset it.
-This is called the ratcheting arc, and the the smaller the arc, the better.
+With ratchets, you don’t want to have to move the wrench very far to reset it.
+This is called the ratcheting arc, and the smaller the arc, the better.

-Leverage: The more leverage you have, the easier it is to apply torque (turning force) to the fastener, whether you’re loosening or tightening.
-However, there are times when your work space may be restricted.
+The more leverage you have, the easier it is to apply torque (turning force) to the fastener, whether you’re loosening or tightening.
+However, there are times when your workspace may be restricted.
 Short (stubby) wrenches are one solution in this scenario; offset wrenches are another.